-Do I need to submit all documents (newswire commentary, personal statement, resume/cv, and transcript) online?
+Do I need to submit all documents (scientific research reflection, personal statement, resume/cv, and transcript) online?

 Yes, all documents must be submitted online.
 While we allow students to upload unofficial transcripts as part of their application, we reserve the right to request official transcripts prior to the start of the program.